What to eat during intermittent fasting guide

 Just like fish and seafood, the protein and healthy fats in eggs make them a solid choice when you’re intermittent fasting.

-Try them for breakfast and see how they affect your hunger through the day (these guys got good results).[9]
+Try them for breakfast and see how they affect your hunger throughout the day (these guys got good results).[9]

 If you’re noticing a theme here, you’re not wrong:

-Foods that have high protein and are higher in healthy fats are those that hit the top spot over and over in our “what to eat while intermittent fasting” hall of fame.
+Foods high in protein and higher in healthy fats are those that hit the top spot over and over in our “What to eat while intermittent fasting” hall of fame.

 Nuts and seeds are right up there as an important part of a healthy fasting diet.

-Settle for small amounts because they’re high in calories, but don’t be scared to add them into your daily snack roster.
+Settle for small amounts because they’re high in calories, but don’t be scared to add them to your daily snack roster.

 What can you have during your fasting window?